DeepStateMap.Live: Map characteristics

-As of April 2025, the map is available to readers in English and Ukrainian, and uses red to mark the areas currently controlled by Russian forces, blue to mark the areas regained by Ukrainian forces less than two weeks previously or during the Kursk incursion, green to mark the areas regained by Ukrainian forces more than two weeks previously, pink to mark the areas that have been controlled by Russian forces since before the war began, gray to mark the areas with unknown status, and light red to mark areas outside of Ukraine which currently are under an occupation by Russia which could be considered controversial; such as for Transnistria, Karelia, Chechnya, Kaliningrad Oblast, Abkhazia, South Ossetia, parts of Pskov and Leningrad Oblasts which were considered as occupied Estonian and Latvian territories, and the Kuril Islands.
+The map is available to readers in English and Ukrainian, and uses red to mark the areas currently controlled by Russian forces, blue to mark the areas regained by Ukrainian forces less than two weeks previously or during the Kursk incursion, green to mark the areas regained by Ukrainian forces more than two weeks previously, pink to mark the areas that have been controlled by Russian forces since before the war began, gray to mark the areas with unknown status, and light red to mark areas outside of Ukraine which currently are under an occupation by Russia of other countries which could be considered controversial; such as for Transnistria, Karelia, Chechnya, Kaliningrad Oblast, Abkhazia, South Ossetia, parts of Pskov and Leningrad Oblasts which were considered as occupied Estonian and Latvian territories, and the Kuril Islands.
 When hovering over green regained areas; information from official sources, such as the General Staff of the Ukrainian Armed Forces, about the area's recapture is also sometimes displayed.
 Areas depicted as being regained by Ukrainian forces are only displayed if Russian forces stayed in the area for an extended period of time, and were not just passing through.
 Earlier versions of the map displayed dark red areas as black areas, but has since been re-colored.

 Interactive features of the map include the ability to toggle icons representing the location of known Russian and Belarusian units and naval fleets, (Note: This feature was sometime later removed, with the only naval craft still shown on the map being the sunk Russian warship Moskva.
 An animation of Grogu will appear on the bottom right of the interface upon clicking the sunk Moskva icon, and by continuing to click the Grogu, an animation of the character "destroying" Russian units and headquarters will play until the map announces you completed the game.) alongside distinguishing arrows displaying their direction of attack.
-Icons to display Russian headquarters, airfields, and major railroads under their control in and outside Ukraine can also be displayed.
-Buttons located on the left side of the screen also display various information when pressed, including a map layer of the weather in and around Ukraine, background radiation across Ukraine, the location of Russian-made trenches and fortifications, the range of nuclear weapons, the range of various forms of weapons, and the locations of mystery fires in Russia and Ukraine within the last 48 hours.
+Icons to display Russian headquarters, airfields, major railroads under their control, and Russian-made trenches and fortifications in and outside Ukraine can also be displayed.
+Buttons located on the left side of the screen also display various information when pressed, including a statistics chart of Russian losses, a map layer of the weather in and around Ukraine, background radiation across Ukraine, the range of nuclear weapons, the range of various forms of weapons, and the locations of mystery fires in Russia and Ukraine within the last 48 hours.
 The feature to view the range of weapon systems in particular has been used by mayor of Dnipropetrovsk Oblast town Mezhova, Volodymyr Zrazhevsky, to gauge the threat of Russian strikes.
 Formerly, there was also a "pathogen mode" which displayed a blurred image of the current Russian troop concentrations in and around Ukraine.